igo3r/MIT4.0/README.md

 ### Add Constants for Components to Arrowhead Source Code

 To be able to connect to Arrowhead, the information about the systems has to be added to the code.
-The properties for Service Registry, Authrization System and Orchestrator System can be found in *arrowhead-core-common/src/main/java/eu/arrowhead/common/CommonConstants.java*.
+The properties for Service Registry, Authrization System and Orchestrator System can be found in [*arrowhead-core-common/src/main/java/eu/arrowhead/common/CommonConstants.java*](https://github.com/igo3r/MIT4.0/blob/UseCase3/core-common/src/main/java/eu/arrowhead/common/CommonConstants.java).

 ![Overview Arrowhead CommonConstants.java ](/images/corecommon.PNG)

-To avoid changing the code of Arrowhead directly, the package *eu.arrwohead.common.mit* was added to the arrowhead-core-common module, which contains the class **MITConstants.java**.
+To avoid changing the code of Arrowhead directly, the package *eu.arrwohead.common.mit* was added to the arrowhead-core-common module, which contains the class [**MITConstants.java**](https://github.com/igo3r/MIT4.0/blob/UseCase3/core-common/src/main/java/eu/arrowhead/common/mit/MITConstants.java)..
 This file contains the properties of C1 and C2 and has the following structure:
  ```
  package eu.arrowhead.common.mit;